 The Authority's purchased capital assets are recorded at historical cost and depreciated over their estimated useful lives.
 Donated capital assets are recorded at their estimated fair value at the date of donation.
 The Authority's policy is to capitalize significant items of equipment, major renovations, buildings, and real estate.
-The Authority changed its capitalization of equipment and/or personal property policy on June 28, 2018 such that any initial cost of \$5,000 or more and an anticipated life or useful value of said equipment or property of more than one year will be capitalized.
+The Authority's policy on the capitalization of equipment and/or personal property is such that any initial cost of \$5,000 or more and an anticipated life or useful value of said equipment or property of more than one year will be capitalized.
 The capitalization threshold applies to all capital assets, with the exception of ranges and refrigerators.

-September 30, 2023 Note 1 - Organization and Summary of Significant Accounting Policies (Continued)
+Note 1 - Organization and Summary of Significant Accounting Policies (Continued)